Spencers-Desk/3MeloD/to-do.md

 ## QOL/Usability Improvements

+### - Printer Select List
+Printer config is widely available through the Klipper GitHub page.
+Creating a list of the most common printers from that invaluable resource would allow 3MeloD users to select a printer from a list rather than finding and inputting their own configuration. (configuration would still be available for custom/unaccounted for printers!)

 ### - Written tutorial for readme
 How to use 3MeloD needs to be added to readme file